biotaphy/tutorials/_sources/tutorial/w1_overview.rst.txt

 A :term:`Volume` "data", is created on the :term:`Host machine`, and the tutorials/data/input, tutorials/data/config, and tutorials/data/wranglers directories
 in this repository are copied to it.
-These directories are then made available on the term:`Container` under the /volumes/data volume (directory).
+These directories are then made available on the :term:`Container` under the /volumes/data volume (directory).
 This volume is read-only, and can only be modified from the Host machine prior to building your Container.
 If modified, the docker "data" volume must be re-created to propagate those changes to the containers.